January and February have brought icy cold weather, wind chills, and snow to many parts of the world.

 Cooking dinner in our little cabin was great fun and very quick and easy.
 We enjoyed a spicy chicken and vegetable soup which I made using all the fresh ingredients I’d just purchased from the supermarket.

 I love the whole concept behind this hostel.
-To be able to provide such a beautiful experience on a budget in a remote location, keep it eco-friendly, warm and welcoming is something to be admired.
-Plus, ensuring that all rooms and common areas are so well equipped and clean is a brilliant achievement.
+To be able to provide such a beautiful experience on a budget in a remote location, keeping it eco-friendly, warm and welcoming is something to be admired.
+Plus, ensuring that all rooms and common areas are so well equipped and kept clean is a brilliant achievement.
 The opportunity to meet and interact with friendly people is an added bonus.
 So to our lovely Belgian friend Anita, if you are reading this – thank you for all your travel tips, for sharing your chocolates, and for being so warm and friendly 🙂

 7 Reasons to book 7 Fells Hostel:

 - Budget-friendly private log cabin – like a huge studio apartment with a kitchenette and private en-suite

 - Convenient location for transport links, activities and local amenities